rapidsms/rapidsms/docs/topics/router/db.rst

 :router:`DatabaseRouter` provides the following functionality:

 * All inbound and outbound messages are stored in the database.
-* Inbound messages are processed asynchronously with Celery_.
+* Inbound and outbound messages are processed asynchronously with Celery_.
-* Outbound messages are automatically split into batches for asynchronous sending.
+* Outbound messages are automatically split into batches for sending.
 * Use of Django's `bulk create`_ to optimize database inserts.
 * Messages that fail to send will use `Celery's retry`_ mechanism.